 If you’re seeking alternative pain relief you’ve come to the right place.
-Herbal pain relief products can be effective chronic pain treatment and sports injury treatment options.
+Natural pain relievers can be effective chronic pain treatment and sports injury treatment options.
+They have minimal side effects as well!

-If you’ve tried ibuprofen or other non-steroidal anti-inflammatory drugs (NSAIDs) and they brutalize your stomach, and if you want to avoid stronger (i.e. addictive) prescription pain medications, trying a natural pain reliever may be just what you need.
+If you’ve tried ibuprofen or other non-steroidal anti-inflammatory drugs (NSAIDs) and they brutalized your stomach, or if you want to avoid addictive prescription pain medications, trying a natural pain reliever may be just what you need.

 Regardless of the type of pain or injury, natural treatment can be safe, effective and without the side effects of prescription drugs.
 Natural pain relievers attack inflammation; they can help break the pain cycle and get you back to feeling like your pain-free self sooner.

-A popular herbal pain relief combination, Phytoprofen, contains several powerful herbal pain relievers that work by reducing inflammation and short-circuiting how pain signals reach the brain.
+Our most popular herbal pain relief combination, Phytoprofen, contains several potent herbal pain relievers that work by reducing inflammation and short-circuiting how pain signals reach the brain.

 Taking fish oil will help your body make chemicals (prostaglandins) that stop pain and inflammation.
-Several studies have shown that taking fish oil can have the same effects as NSAID drugs after a few weeks.
-If you take fish oil, read the labels carefully.
-You want a high dose of Omega 3 oils, not others.
+Several studies have shown that taking fish oil can have the same effects as NSAIDs (non-steroidal anti-inflammatory drugs - ibuprofen, etc) after a few weeks.
+If you take fish oil, be sure to read the labels carefully.
+You want a high dose of Omega-3 oils, not others like Omega-6 and 9.
 Don’t take an oil that contains anything but Omega 3 - other oils (Omega-6 and 9) can actually make your body even more inflamed.
+While those oils are necessary for our health, taking extras in supplemental form isn't always a good idea!

 Wobenzyme and Systemic Enzyme Complex contain special types of enzymes that destroy the pain-generating chemicals in your body.
 These enzymes also stop inflammation where it starts, and can help speed the healing process by ‘cleaning up’ the injured area.

-- Take an Epsom salt bath; the magnesium will help loosen tight, painful muscles.
+- Take an Epsom salt bath; it'll help relax sore and tense muscles.

-- Decrease animal fats in your diet; these types of fats are inflammatory.
+- Decrease animal fats in your diet; these types of fats are inflammatory (contain lots of Omega-6!)

 - Get hydrated; this will help with minimizing pain.